-With the surgery complete, we take you to the Post-Anesthesia Care Unit (PACU) where your nurses monitor you closely.
-You'll remain in PACU for about one hour while the anesthesia wears off and the nurses begin pain management.
+When the surgery is complete, we will take you to the post-anesthesia care unit (PACU), where your nurses will monitor you closely.
+You'll remain in the PACU for about one hour while the anesthesia wears off and the nurses begin pain management.